ardaergin/VBL/markdown_files/attention-checks.md

 **At the beginning of your study:**
 At the beginning of your study, please use the following standard form in order **to inform students that they have to pay attention**:

 "*ATTENTION!
 For the quality of the data, it is very important that participation in the session is done with care.
 Therefore, there will be some attention checks in the survey.
-If you fail to answer these questions correctly, the credits of this session will be deducted in your account (within two weeks after participation).
+If you fail to answer these questions correctly, the payment of this session will be deducted in your account (within two weeks after participation).
 Click the box below to indicate you have read and understood this remark, and agree with the conditions.*"